Skip to main content

 Intermediate

-Moving beyond the foundational concepts, we arrive at a more sophisticated understanding of the interplay between tissue.
+Moving beyond the foundational concepts, we arrive at a more sophisticated understanding of the interplay between testosterone and prostate tissue.
 The lived experience of declining hormones often includes concerns about urinary changes or the abstract fear of cancer.
 These worries can be addressed by examining the clinical evidence that has reshaped our perspective.

 The central concept that challenges the old, linear model of androgen action is the Prostate Saturation Model.
 This model provides a biological explanation for why restoring testosterone to a normal physiological range behaves very differently from the historical experiments that shaped our initial fears.
-It helps explain the data from numerous modern studies showing that therapy, when correctly administered and monitored, does not appear to increase the risk of developing prostate cancer.
+It helps explain the data from numerous modern studies showing that testosterone replacement therapy, when correctly administered and monitored, does not appear to increase the risk of developing prostate cancer.

 The Androgen Saturation Model Explained